↑

 Here are the top five tips for better potatoes:

-1. Cut your potatoes in half when boiling them; if they’re big enough, cut them into quarters.
+1. Cut your potatoes in half when boiling; if they’re large enough, cut them into quarters.
 They will cook faster.

 3. Add Kosher salt when cooking your potatoes, and sea salt or a good flaky finishing salt just before serving them to guests.

 4. Whatever you do, don’t overcook your potatoes.
 Cook your potatoes until they can be pierced with a fork.
-Then drain off all of the water, place them back into the hot pot, and let them dry out a bit.
+Then drain off all the water, place them back in the hot pot, and let them dry a bit.
 The more water you can remove from your potatoes, the better.
-Cooked potatoes with less moisture will absorb the butter and heavy cream better.
+Dried potatoes will absorb butter and heavy cream more readily.

 5. Only use quality butter, good salt, and freshly cracked peppercorns.
 For this recipe, using homemade Alfredo is best, but a good jar of Alfredo is okay, too.
 I used heavy cream, garlic, Kosher and finishing salt, freshly cracked black peppercorns, quality cheese, and fresh flat-leaf parsley.